+Every MSc student has to join a college and attend a matriculation ceremony.
 There are many different colleges, each with its own style and tradition, and one of them is closely associated with part-time study.
 It was named in honour of William Keith Kellogg, industrialist and philanthropist, in recognition of the support given to adult and continuing education by the W. K. Kellogg Foundation.

-Kellogg has approximately ninety fellows (including all of the Programme's University Lecturers) and approximately four hundred registered students.
-Most of the Programme's students who progress to the MSc apply to Kellogg.
-The College organises regular events, and acts as an additional point of contact between MSc students and the University.
+Kellogg College has approximately ninety fellows (including all of the Programme's University Lecturers) and approximately four hundred registered students.
+Most of the Programme's students apply to Kellogg.
+The college organises regular events, and acts as an additional point of contact between MSc students and the University.